celo-org/make-crypto-mobile-hackathon/Naffy/Readme.md

 #### Project Description

-The creator industry is big and is getting bigger by the day.
+The creator industry is big and is getting bigger everyday.
 Despite this, Most creators do not receive the value of what they are putting out.
 They are either cheated by big companies that offer to pay them or not getting paid at all.

-So, I decided a decentralized and transparent platform where creators can be supported by their audiences and receive the value of the contents they are giving them directly.
+So, I decided to build a decentralized and transparent platform where creators can be supported by their audiences and receive the value of the contents they are giving them directly.

 Any CELO user who is a creator can only create a single creator account which is a smart contract instance deployed on the CELO blockchain.
 The creator accounts can there-after be supported by other CELO users who are his audience.